Azure/CanadaPubSecALZ/docs/archetypes/machinelearning.md

 | Azure Container Registry | Deploys an Azure Container Registry to store machine learning models as container images.
 ACR is used when deploying pods to AKS. *There aren't any parameters for customization. |
 | Application Insights | Deploys an Application Insights instance that is used by Azure Machine Learning instance.  *There aren't any parameters for customization.* |

-> For App Service, the default plan SKU is `Premium` to support private endpoints, which may require a quota increase.
 ## Data Flow

 ![Data Flow](../media/architecture/archetype-machinelearning-dataflow.jpg)